ccorsi/setup-sqlite/README.md

 While not defining the version and year will take the longest time to install.
 The recommended inputs would be to correctly define the version and year of the SQLite installation.
 This information can be found on the [SQLite releases](https://www.sqlite.org/chronology.html) page.

+The addition of the sqlite-retry-count optional option is only useful in the case that you don't define your version/year combination.
+The retry count is used to determine how many tries the setup sqlite action will make github api calls before exiting the setup sqlite action.
+The github api call is only used to be able to get the year associated to the sqlite version that is being requested.
+The version/year combination is necessary to be able to correctly format the download url for the requested version of sqlite.
+The advantage of setting the retry count becomes useful whenever you are going to be performing many concurrent setup sqlite calls.
+This would then cause your currently executing workflow to incur rate limit response from using the github api too frequently.
+Retrying those calls becomes useful but you might need to increase the retry count to something larger to insure that all setup sqlite calls will be successful.

 Here is a table of the different outputs that will be produced by this action